spatie/laravel-settings/README.md

 ### Typing properties

-It is possible to create a settings DTO with regular PHP types:
+It is possible to create a settings class with regular PHP types:

 ```php